Meet Haji, the North Carolina Zoo’s newest lion

 ASHEBORO, N.C.
-(WGHP) — The North Carolina Zoo is making a roaring new addition.
+(WGHP) — There’s a new king of the jungle at the North Carolina Zoo!

-Haji, a 3-year-old male lion, was announced as the NC Zoo’s latest arrival on Thursday.
+Haji, a 3-year-old male lion, was announced as the NC Zoo’s latest arrival on Thursday, and guests can now see him in the lion habitat.

 Haji weighs 400 pounds and came by way of the Audubon Zoo in New Orleans to be a companion for the NC Zoo’s 13-year-old female lion Mekita.